ryanhaney97/translation-overlay/README.md

 # Translation Overlay

 An overlay for translating (or "subtitling") games.
 Currently in-dev, and works for the first and second games in the Lenen Project: Evanescent Existence and Earthen Miraculous Sword.
+Should be able to support other translations as well now.

 ## Usage